cepic123/sc-brick-breaker/README.md

-Task: Count the number of times the balls hit the lef and right edge.
+Task: Count the number of times the balls hit the leftand right edge.